 How Do You Get a Dapple Dachshund?

+In order to get dapple Dachshund puppies, one parent must have the dapple pattern.
+This pattern is caused by the merle gene.
+A dog who has even one barely detectable dapple spot is a dapple.
 They should be registered as such, because they will produce dapple puppies who might have more splashed and spots.

 What’s a Double Dapple Dachshund?